Original Air Date: April 8, 1960

 “If you don’t believe, Bolie, it won’t be true.
 That’s the way magic works.”

-“The Big Tall Wish” offers a rare all-black cast for a 1960s television show.
+“The Big Tall Wish” offers an impressive rarity, a nearly all-black cast on a 1960s television show.
 Regarding the plight of Black actors, Rod Serling, a known civil rights advocate, once stated the following, “Television, like its big sister, the motion picture, has been guilty of the sin of omission… Hungry for talent, desperate for the so-called ‘new face,’ constantly searching for a transfusion of new blood, it has overlooked a source of wondrous talent that resides under its nose.
 This is the Negro actor” (as quoted in The Twilight Zone Companion by Marc Scott Zicree).
 “The Big Tall Wish” presents a heart-wrenching tale overlaid with a beautiful, downbeat score by Jerry Goldsmith.

 “In this corner of the universe, a prizefighter named Bolie Jackson, 183 pounds and an hour and a half away from a comeback at St. Nick’s Arena.
 Mr. Bolie Jackson, who, by the standards of his profession is an aging, over-the-hill relic of what was, and who now sees a reflection of a man who has left too many pieces of his youth in too many stadiums for too many years before too many screaming people.
 Mr. Bolie Jackson, who might do well to look for some gentle magic in the hard-surfaced glass that stares back at him.”